Tim-Smith1/LogoMaticLogoGenerator/README.md

   npm i jest@28.1.3    npm run test
 ---
 ## Authors and Acknowledgments
   Tim Smith as well as Study groups and help from TA Sam Adams.
-The class was also giveb starter code for the tests scenarios
+The class was also given starter code for the tests scenarios
 ---
 ## Contact Information:
 * GitHub Username: Tim-Smith1